The Legend Of The Miraculous Lamp

-Therefore, during the three day retreat we will be cultivating compassion and accepting and releasing our past mistakes in order to renew ourselves through the practices of sitting meditation and recitation of the Great Compassion Mantra, reciting the name of the Great Compassionate Avalokitesvara Bodhisattva, doing 500 prostrations as we touch the earth, listening to Dharma talk, and engaging in tea meditation.
+Therefore, during the three day retreat we will be cultivating compassion and accepting and releasing our past mistakes in order to renew ourselves through the practices of sitting meditation and recitation of the Great Compassion Mantra, doing 500 prostrations as we touch the earth, reciting the name of the Great Compassionate Avalokiteshvara Bodhisattva, listening to Dharma talk, and engaging in tea meditation.

 There are three ways you can participate in the Retreat Ceremony of Light Offering:

-- If you cannot attend the retreat, then mindfully make a donation in order to request at least one Light for each individual, for the blessing.
+- If you cannot attend the retreat, then humbly make a donation in order to request at least one Light for each individual, for the blessing.

-- At a minimum, try to attend the last day of the retreat at 7:30 PM for the short version Ceremony of the Light Offering, at which time we will have the Burning of Aspiration Vows for the New Year Resolution Ceremony.
+- At a minimum, try to attend the last day of the retreat at 7:30 PM for the Lantern Lighting Ceremony and welcome the New Year, at which time we will have the Burning of Aspiration Vows for the New Year Resolution Ceremony.
 We highly encourage you to participate.